koskath/arete2/course_content/SC/final_md_files/Lecture5/lecture_5_slide_11_img_1.md

+# The image 1 in slide 11 of lecture 5 contains:
 The image contains two separate graphs side by side, each illustrating inventory levels over time with different order quantities: small and large.

 **Left Graph - Small Order Quantity:**